-Financial liabilities are classified according to the substance of the contractual agreements entered into.

-All financial liabilities are initially recognised at fair value net of transaction costs incurred.
-All financial liabilities are recorded on the date on which the Group becomes party to the contractual requirements of the financial liability.
+Financial liabilities are classified according to the substance of the contractual agreements entered into and are recorded on the date on which the Group becomes party to the contractual requirements of the financial liability.

 All loans and borrowings are initially recognised at cost, being fair value of the consideration received, less issue costs where applicable.
 After initial recognition, all interest-bearing loans and borrowings are subsequently measured at amortised cost using the effective interest rate method.
 Loan balances as at the year end have not been discounted to reflect amortised cost, as the amounts are not materially different from the outstanding balances.